Invoca/developer-docs/source/api_documentation/transactions_api/affiliate_response_params.rst

   * - call_outcome_value
     - Call Outcome value
     - True or false as to whether the outcome was met or not.

-  * - reason_code
-    - Reason Code
-    - [Call center integration only] Call center-specific status code giving the disposition of the call.

-  * - email_address
-    - Email Address (Reported)
-    - [Call center integration only] Email address as given to the call center.

-  * - name
-    - Name (Reported)
-    - [Call center integration only] Customer's full name as given to the call center.

-  * - address1
-    - Address (Reported)
-    - [Call center integration only] Customer's street address as given to the call center (first line).

-  * - address2
-    - Address 2 (Reported)
-    - [Call center integration only] Customer's street address as given to the call center (second line).

-  * - order_city
-    - City (Reported)
-    - [Call center integration only] Customer's city as given to the call center.

-  * - state_or_province
-    - State or Province (Reported)
-    - [Call center integration only] Customer's state or province as given to the call center.

-  * - zip_code
-    - Zip Code (Reported)
-    - [Call center integration only] Customer's zip code as given to the call center.

-  * - country
-    - Country (Reported)
-    - [Call center integration only] Customer's country as given to the call center.

-  * - home_phone_number
-    - Home Phone (Reported)
-    - [Call center integration only] Customer's home phone number as given to the call center.

-  * - cell_phone_number
-    - Cell Phone (Reported)
-    - [Call center integration only] Customer's cell phone number as given to the call center.

-  * - sku_list
-    - SKU List
-    - [Call center integration only] Comma-separated list of order SKUs as reported by the call center.

-  * - quantity_list
-    - Quantity List
-    - [Call center integration only] Comma-separated list of order quantities as reported by the call center.
-Each quantity in the list matches the sku_list entry in that same position.

-  * - sale_amount
-    - Sale Amount
-    - [Call center and Call Outcomes integrations] Total order amount (not including shipping) as reported by the call center or as a call outcome.

-  * - call_center_call_id
-    - Call Center Call Id
-    - [Call center integration only] The unique identifier assigned to the call by the call center.

-  * - destination_phone_number
-    - Destination Phone Number
-    - The phone number where the call was transferred to (useful if an IVR transfers to multiple destinations).
-Up-to 20 character string, can contain numeric characters (i.e. 0-9) and the following additional characters: ‘-‘, ‘#’, ‘*’, ‘x’, and ‘,’.